sevauni/music-app/README.md

 - SCSS

 ## Collaboration
-This project was created in collaboration with @dariabab.
+This project was created in collaboration with [DariaBab](https://github.com/DariaBab).